valderman/selda/README.md

 Running queries
 ---------------

-Selda queries are run in the `SeldaT` monad transformer.
-Any `MonadIO` can be extended with database capabilities.
-Throughout this tutorial, we will simply use `SeldaT` on top of the plain `IO` monad.
+Selda operations are run in the `SeldaT` monad transformer, which can be layered on top of any `MonadIO`.
+Throughout this tutorial, we will simply use the Selda monad `SeldaM`, which is just a synonym for `SeldaT IO`.
 `SeldaT` is entered using a backend-specific `withX` function.
 For instance, the SQLite backend uses the `withSQLite` function: